StarPlayrX/bigmac/README.md

 BigMac2 should behave from the USB 2.0 disk and on Internal SSDs.
 If you ZAP your PRAM, repeat.

+## Recommended Flash Drive:
+I use Samsung Flash Drive FIT Media 32GB.
+Once you have disabled SIP and authenticated-root, you can now install BigMac 2 to an internal SSD or Harddrive on a 32GB APFS Partition.
+Remember if you ZAP your PRAM, you'll need to use your USB 2.0 Drive instead.

         Select your macOS version.
 Then to download it from Apple click "Download macOS"
 <img width="664" alt="Screen Shot 2021-06-28 at 7 18 47 PM" src="https://user-images.githubusercontent.com/52664524/123715182-bcfd6c00-d845-11eb-8c76-79c24ba9daf4.png">